We’re here to help make your theatre experience a fantastic one.

 My Fair Lady was part of last year’s season.
 When will that run or be replaced?

-The Lincoln Center Theater Production of Lerner & Loewe’s My Fair Lady has been rescheduled for August 11 – 22, 2021.
+The Lincoln Center Theater Production of Lerner & Loewe’s My Fair Lady has been rescheduled.
+New dates will be announced in the near future.

 I have tickets to The Lion King and Hamilton.
 When will those take place?